Aggression Levels in Dogs

 Individuality Can Overcome Statistics

 Dr. Serpell believes that the next step for researchers is to understand the factors that contribute to individual dogs behaving aggressively.
-When it comes to this study, it’s important to not paint every dog with the same brush, he thinks.
+When it comes to this study, it’s important not to paint every dog with the same brush, he thinks.
 “The No. 1 thing we’d like you to take from the study is it’s based on breed averages,” says Dr. Serpell.
 “Branding a breed as dangerous or aggressive is inappropriate.
-Within any breed, you’re going to find many, many individuals that are really nice and well-tempered.”
+Within any breed, you’re going to find many, many individuals that are nice and well-tempered.”